 Instead of having just to screenshot one little part at a time, you can take a screenshot of the entire page.
 I’ve even taken screenshots of sales pages that are so, so long, but it captures it perfectly in one nice screenshot.
 I really, really love this extension.

 47. GOOGLE FORMS

 If you have a questionnaire that you want to send out to your email list or to your clients, I would recommend using either Typeform and Google Forms.
 These are both really great tools to use in order to capture information or to create surveys, so check them both out.

-Email Service Providers
+Best Email Service Providers for Virtual Assistants

 MailerLite and MailChimp are awesome because they are easy to get started with.
 It’s what I recommend you use at the very beginning.
 You can have 1,000 – 2,000 free email subscribers with MailerLite and MailChimp, and so I recommend checking them out as you’re getting your first email subscribers.